pkoelich/Vancouver_CityScope/README.md

 ### **Accessibility Index**

 The Accessibility Index (AI) measures proximity to public transportation using a weighted sum.
 Being within an appropriate walking distance to a bus stop from your house typically suggests greater accessibility to public transportation.
 Higher values indicate better accessibility to public transportation.
-Accessibility Index = (Area150m ​× 0.40) + (Area300m​ × 0.30) + (Area450m​ × 0.20)
-+ (Area>450m​ × 0.10)
+Euclidean buffers tend to exaggerate a facilities service area, therefore we utilized the ArcGIS Network Analyst extension to generate our proximity to transportation stops by walking.
+To do this, we created a network dataset for walking from the City of Vancouver's Open Data public streets and lanes (alleyways).
+To simulate real walking, elevation values were assigned to all overpasses.
+This will ensure that roads below an overpass can't connect to the overpass.
+Using the network dataset, service areas were created around public transportation stops based on four distance thresholds:
+- 150m (High Accessibility)
+- 300m (Moderate Accessibility)
+- 450m (Low Accessibility)
+- > 450m (Very Low Accessibility)

 ##### A higher Accessibility Index indicates better public transportation accessibility, while a lower value signifies reduced access to transit services.